Building the Mold

-This mold, or tool, consists of two or more custom tooled steel plates carefully registered to ensure consistent close tolerances and appropriate surface finish.
+This mold, or tool, consists of two or more custom-tooled steel plates carefully registered to ensure consistent, close tolerances and appropriate surface finish.

-After the rubber compound is placed or injected in the mold, the plates are exposed to heat and pressure to cure the part.
+After the rubber compound is placed or injected into the mold, the plates are exposed to heat and pressure to cure the part.
 The exact mix of time, temperature and pressure depends on the molding process and material.

 A molded rubber part, such as the simple rubber bushing shown, begins in the designer’s mind as a cavity in a solid steel block.

 In order to get at the part, the block is “sliced” into plates.
-A tool steel pin called a core pin is inserted into one of the plates to form the interior dimensions of the part.
+A tool steel pin, called a core pin, is inserted into one of the plates to form the interior dimensions of the part.
 The line on the surface of the part where the plates meet is the parting line.
 An excess amount of rubber is necessary in the cavity to ensure complete cavity fill and proper density.
 When pressure is applied, a small amount of this material is forced out of the cavity along the parting line to form a thin ridge of material known as flash.
-Removal of this flash from the part (deflashing), is accomplished in a number of different ways, described on here.
+Removal of this flash from the part (de-flashing), is accomplished in a number of different ways, described here.